Last updated: December 2024

 There is a direct train connecting Bucharest Otopeni Airport with Bucharest Gara de Nord (main train station) with no other stops along the way.
 The airport train station is located outside the terminal building on a suspended platform with a green cover.
 Once you get out of the airport from the arrivals hall you'll see it.

 The train runs every 40 min from either these stations and you can check the schedule here.
-The ride takes 25 min and the ticket costs 8 Lei (less than 2 Euro).
+The ride takes 25 min and the ticket costs 5.5 Lei (just over 1 Euro).

-Train tickets can be bought when on the platform or in Gara de Nord from an automatic ticket machine or online here.
-You can't buy your ticket when on the train or from the ticket inspector.
+Train tickets can be bought when on the platform, in Gara de Nord from an automatic ticket machine or online here or directly on the train.

 Most likely from there you'll have to take another means of transport or use public transportation.
 So if you're not in a rush and looking for affordable prices - this is a good option.